Livonia Driver’s Assessment and Appeal Division (DAAD)

 If your license is revoked, you can use public transportation, Uber/Lyft, carpool, walk, or bike.
 You will have to appeal for license restoration to get your driver’s license back.

-Driver’s License Restoration Attorneys
+Driver’s License Restoration Attorneys for the Livonia DAAD

-The Defense Team at LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully representing clients at the DAAD and Circuit Court.
+The Defense Team at LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully representing clients at the Livonia branch of the DAAD and Circuit Court.
 Our lawyers have an unparalleled track record for securing the restoration of driving privileges for our clients.
 If you call us, we will take the time to talk with you, answer your questions, and address your concerns.
 We will find a way to help you with fair, affordable legal fees.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.